Credit Card Payment Processing Time Explained

 Banks take weekends and federal holidays off, and so does your payment.
 A Friday evening submission won't start processing until Monday, and a payment made before a three-day weekend could sit idle even longer.

-If your due date lands on a weekend, most issuers will still credit payments received by the next business day without penalty.
-But to play it safe, try to submit at least two business days early when weekends or holidays are involved.
+If your due date lands on a weekend or holiday, federal rules protect you.
+Under Regulation Z, if the card issuer doesn't receive or accept mail on the due date, a payment received by the next business day isn't considered late.
+To play it safe, try to submit at least two business days early when weekends or holidays are involved.

 Payment Errors